-Gabby Brodek (Dixmont, ME) BS (2017) in Environmental Science from Drake University.
+Gabby Brodek (Dixmont, ME) B.S.
+(2017) in Environmental Science from Drake University.
 Growing up in rural Maine, Gabby instantly fell in love with the outdoors.
 She finds plenty of ways to get outside doing yoga, hiking, reading in the sun, and looking at aquatic insects.
-In the summers, Gabrielle spends her time in Northern Maine as a raft guide leading trips down Class IV and V whitewater.
-This past fall she was in Trinidad exploring the rainforest, eating mangoes and bananas off trees and participating in guppy research.
-Gabrielle is very excited to share her passion of ecology and water with you (but she also loves jokes, so share those too)!
+In the summers, Gabby spends her time in Northern Maine as a raft guide leading trips down Class IV and V whitewater.
+A year ago she was in Trinidad exploring the rainforest, eating mangoes and bananas off trees and participating in guppy research.
+Gabby worked as an educator at The Ecology School this past spring and is excited to be returning to share her passion for ecology and water with you (she also loves jokes, so share those too)!

 Dawn Allison (Nurse) (Fort Valley, GA) – BA & RN (1990) University of Miami & Palm Beach State College in Florida.
 Nurse Dawn has been exploring nature most of her life from scuba diving and snorkeling in the Florida Keys, to horseback trail riding in Texas, Wyoming, and the Southwestern states.
 These days she tries for as many day hikes as she can wherever she goes.
 A camp nurse in Maine since 2012 she loves to travel, is a voracious reader, enjoys photography and crafts - especially cross-stitch, and absolutely loves a good joke or funny story.
 (If you have one, please tell her!)
 She has a grown daughter who lives in Wisconsin, and shares her year-round home in Georgia with her husband Dave, and son Zach.
 Two loopy Lab Retrievers and two crazy but cuddly cats (all rescue animals) round out the general mayhem there.